by Niles Schwartz

 “Who ain’t a slave?
 Tell me that.
 Well, then, however the old sea-captains may order me about – however they may thump and punch me about, I have the satisfaction of knowing that it is all right; that everybody else is one way or other served in much the same way – either in a physical or metaphysical point of view, that is; and so the universal thump is passed round, and all hands should rub each other’s shoulder-blades and be content.” –Herman Melville, Moby-Dick

 “Free winds and no tyranny for you,” Dodd says to Quell.
 “Freddy.
 Sailor of the seas.
 You pay no rent.
 Free to go where you please.
 Then go.
 Go to that landless latitude.
 And good luck.
 For if you figure a way to live without serving a Master, any Master, then let the rest of us know, will you?
 For you’d be the first person in the history of the world.”
-Those words might seem simple enough, set alongside Ishmael’s “universal thump” from Moby-Dick.
+Those words recall Ishmael’s “universal thump” from Moby-Dick.
 But in the context of what Anderson gives us, the center of The Master is elusive and impossible to define.
-For as Quell and Dodd are “tied to each other,” as Starbuck and Ahab are, they exist in different universes, having worked together in the pigeon patrol in a previous life, and set to be “sworn enemies” in a future one.
+Quell and Dodd are “tied to each other,” as Starbuck and Ahab are, but they exist in different universes, having worked together in the pigeon patrol in a previous life, and set to be “sworn enemies” in a future one.
 Does the Master understand his disciple, and vice-versa?
 Or as the disciple doesn’t understand himself, may the same be true for the Master?
 Do we all truly serve a master, as Dodd and Melville believe we do?
-Or is it one more projection of their own truth, and inability to master themselves?
+Or is it one more projection of their own truth, and the inability to master themselves?